Munakata with Kids: A Family Day Trip to Fukuoka’s Sacred Coast (2026)

 Munakata Coast Beaches with Kids

-The Genkai coastline north of Munakata has several family-friendly beaches:
+The Genkai coastline north of Munakata has several family-friendly beaches, generally quieter than the busy Itoshima stretch:

 • Tsuyazaki Beach — Long sandy beach with shallow entry.
 Stroller-friendly access from the parking lot.
 Public toilets.